Over the next few weeks, many gardens will be dotted with the emergence of the earliest spring blooms, most notably many perennial bulbs.

 I’m also charmed and heartened by the fact that flower essences don’t require the wholesale destruction of an entire plant–a single, solitary bloom is all that’s required.
 I’ve even left the bowl for my flower or plant essence among the flowers whose energy I desired to draw down without ever having to cut a single bloom!
 One of my favorite essences of all time was crafted by resting a crystal bowl under our old willow tree and just allowing the rainwater to fall from the tree directly into the bowl.

 Crafting Your Own Flower Essence

 I prefer to use moving spring water, clean, collected rain water, or well water that has been in the sun as the water base for my essences.
-I would avoid tap water from a public system that may be contaminated with fluoride.
+Were any of these not available to me, I would avoid tap water from a public system in any event–it may be contaminated with all the things.

 I craft my flower essences outside in the sun.
-Everything from adding the flowers to mixing the mother blend with alcohol is done among the flowers/plants from which my essence is sourced whenever possible.
+Whenever possible, everything from adding the flowers to mixing the mother blend with alcohol to creating stock bottles is done among the flowers/plants from which my essence is sourced.

 - A small glass or crystal bowl

 - Pure spring water or clean rain water

 - Glass stir rods or twigs (for removing the flowers)

 - A large, dark glass bottle (for the mother/stock blend); I use 8 oz cobalt glass jars

 - A 20 ml dark glass bottle with glass dropper (for day-to-day use of your essence)